adoptium/ci-jenkins-pipelines/docs/ARCHITECTURE.md

 jobs for each configuration/platform then coordinates deploying the results to GitHub.
 The majority of the code that defines this stage is contained within [build_base_file.groovy](https://github.com/adoptium/temurin-build/blob/master/pipelines/build/common/build_base_file.groovy).

-#### Indiviual Build Jobs
+#### Individual Build Jobs

-This are invoked by the parent pipeline job and each build creates the archives/installers for a given platform.
-The majority of this code is defined in [openjdk_build_pipeline.groovy](https://github.com/adoptium/temurin-build/blob/master/pipelines/build/common/openjdk_build_pipeline.groovy)
+These are invoked by the parent pipeline job and each build creates the archives/installers for a given platform.
+The majority of this code is defined in [openjdk_build_pipeline.groovy](https://github.com/adoptium/temurin-build/blob/master/pipelines/build/common/openjdk_build_pipeline.groovy).